KadAMRN/distillbert_squad_QA/README.md

 - **Proven Benchmark**: SQuAD is a standard benchmark for QA models, meaning that fine-tuning on it allows me to easily compare my model’s performance to other state-of-the-art models.

 ### Preprocessing and Fine-tuning Implementation:
-All details about the preprocessing steps and the fine-tuning implementation can be found in the **QA_pipeline.ipynb** file.
+All details about the preprocessing steps and the fine-tuning implementation can be found in the **QA_pipeline.ipynb** file which should run smoothly.
 This notebook covers the tokenization, dataset preparation, and training process used to fine-tune DistilBERT on the SQuAD dataset.

 ## 4. Model Evaluation (Bonus)